disclose/diodb/README.md

 ---

 > [!IMPORTANT]
+> ### This repository is deprecated and is being archived (read-only).
+> **[directory.disclose.io](https://directory.disclose.io) is now the system of record** — live, searchable, and always current. diodb began as an early open-data prototype for the directory; the directory now supersedes it.
+>
-> **[directory.disclose.io](https://directory.disclose.io) is now the system of record** — live, searchable, and always current.
-This repository remains as the open dataset and its history.
-To add or update a program, use the [directory](https://directory.disclose.io) or the [community forum](https://community.disclose.io).
+> This repo stays public as an open dataset and historical record, but **`program-list.json` is frozen as of archiving and will no longer be updated** — for current program data, use **[directory.disclose.io](https://directory.disclose.io)**.
+To add or update a program, use the [directory](https://directory.disclose.io) or the [community forum](https://community.disclose.io); pull requests here can no longer be merged once the repo is archived.

 ## About this dataset